compulim/generator-azure-web-app/README.md

 3. Update the Deployment Option
 4. Point it to your GitHub repository

-> When deploying using continuous deployment, the project will be build on Azure with [Project Kudu](https://github.com/projectkudu/kudu).
-And the build output will be at `/site/wwwroot/dist/website`.
+> When deploying using continuous deployment, the project will be build on Azure using [Project Kudu](https://github.com/projectkudu/kudu).
+The build output will be at `/site/wwwroot/dist/website`.
 >
 > We customized [`azuredeploy.json`](azuredeploy.json) to modify the application virtual path from `/site/wwwroot` to `/site/wwwroot/dist/website`.